alex-wap/DjangoDeployment/readme.md

 ```bash
 ubuntu@54.162.31.253:~$ sudo service nginx restart
 ```

 If your server restarted correctly, you will see *[OK]* on the right hand side of your terminal, on the same line as your command, and your app is deployed!
 Go to the public domain and you app should be there.
 If you see anything other than your app, review your server file for errors.

 ## Common errors and how to find them:

 * 502, bad gateway: there is a problem in your code.
 Hint: any error starting with 5 indicates a server error
-* Your gunicorn process won't start:  Check your .conf file; typos and wrong file paths are common mistakes
+* Your gunicorn service won't start:  Check your .service file; typos and wrong file paths are common mistakes
 * Your nginx restart fails: Check your nginx file in the sites-available directory.
 Common problems include typos and forgetting to insert your project name where indicated.